John Clancy (playwright): Career

 He is currently the President of Little Pharaoh Enterprises, an arts consultancy firm focusing on celebrating the art and heritage of the area known as Little Egypt in southern Illinois.

+Personal life

 Clancy lives in Mt.
 Carmel, IL with his wife Nancy Walsh.
 He is the owner of the Little Egypt Arts Center, which is dedicated to local artwork, and also has a performance space to let local artists perform.
 In the future, there will also be a cafe that has more space for local art called Oasis.